It’s called the silent killer.

 Dr. Dalvi also pointed out a brand new category of migraine medication that has recently come to market in the past couple years.

 “An exciting area of migraine research is a new class of medications called calcitonin gene-related peptide,” he says.
 “CGRP is found in many organs of the body including the brain.
 When it is released around blood vessels it can cause expansion of the vessels and inflammation.
 This is a mechanism for migraine headaches.
 These molecules are being looked at both for prevention of headaches as well as reducing acute attacks.
 One advantage of the GCRP monoclonal antibody medications is that they are prescribed every two weeks, making compliance much easier. ”

 Just as there is no single blood pressure medication that works for everyone, there is no single migraine or headache medication that works for everyone.
 Most patients try several different medications before they find something that works.
 It takes patience and perseverance.
 As more research is conducted on these conditions and doctors better understand them, the greater the likelihood that more effective treatments can be developed.

 Controlling Migraine and High Blood Pressure

 As with many conditions, hypertension, high blood pressure headaches, and migraines typically start with changes in lifestyle, and that can make all the difference.
-It isn’t always a cure, but for many people every single day, changing a few of their habits and behaviors cause significant changes in their bodies - for the better.
+It isn’t always a cure, but for many people every single day, changing a few of their habits and behaviors causes significant changes in their bodies – for the better.